alpacahq/typescript-sdk/README.md

 ### REST

-Below are some examples of how to use the REST API methods:
+Below is an example of how to use the REST API methods:

 ```ts
 const {